irtazahashmi/pytspl/doc/tutorials/intro_to_filters.rst

 .. image:: figures/filters/cheb_series_approx.png

-Now, we apply the filter.
+Aply the filter.
 Since the flow is a dictionary, we need to convert it to a numpy array.

 >>> # convert the flow to an numpy array